William Grevett

 William Sydney Gordon Grevett (25 October 1892 – 26 July 1967) was an English cricketer and footballer.
-His batting and bowling styles are unknown.
-He was born at Eastbourne, Sussex.

 Cricket career

 Grevett made a single first-class appearance for Sussex against Glamorgan at the County Cricket Ground, Hove, in 1922.
 Sussex won the toss and elected to bat, scoring 261 in their first-innings with Grevett, who batted at number five, scoring four runs.
 In response, Glamorgan made 173 in their first-innings.
 Sussex made 255 in their second-innings, with Grevett contributing with nine runs.
 In both innings he was dismissed by Johnnie Clay.
 Glamorgan was left with a target of 344 to win.
 However, they could only make 142 in their second-innings chase, giving victory to Sussex by 201 runs.
 This was his only major appearance for Sussex.

 Grevett played club cricket for Eastbourne from 1931 to 1938.

 Football career

 Grevett also played Amateur Football for Eastbourne F.C. between 1908 and 1925.
 Playing in the Southern Amateur League and made 194 appearances.
 In 1931 he became manager for Eastbourne FC for 8 years, making another league appearance in 1935.